 Companies are required to declare the total value of their assets on their balance sheet.
 This requires them to calculate an accurate value of their assets from procurement to disposal.
 Using a facilities management software, companies can use different appreciation and depreciation methods.
-Most common depreciation methods are straight line and double declining balance.
+The most common depreciation methods are straight line and double-declining balance.

 Finance Managers are required to follow a standard to record and report the value of their assets.
 GAAP (Generally Accepted Accounting Principles), IFRS (International Financial Reporting Standards), BSI (British Standards Institution) are some of the well-known accounting standards which are supported by most building management software.